CMSgov/CMCS-DSG-DSS-Certification-Staging/writing-outcome-statements.md

 A good state-specific outcome helps a state monitor the desired functionality and efficiency of its Medicaid program and operations.
 States should collaborate with their CMS State Officer to finalize state-specific outcomes that comply fully with Medicaid statutes and regulations, as well as a set of metrics that assure a practicable assessment of the proposed module’s effectiveness.
 States can draw on the process and considerations in this document to write good state-specific outcomes and determine effective metrics for their measurement and assessment.

 ## Identify the State-Specific Outcome
-Technology should enable better program outcomes.
-How does the project align with the goals of the state’s Medicaid program and therefore provide a benefit beyond technical specifics?

 To begin, states should (1) clearly define the primary objective of their MES project initiative and (2) focus on the desired result that addresses the state’s specific challenge or need.

 ### Examples:
--	**"Increase the number of Medicaid patients who can schedule appointments online."** This target of this outcome is improving patient access to scheduling services, which addresses current issues with accessibility and convenience.
+-	**"Increase the number of Medicaid patients who can schedule appointments online."** The target of this outcome is improving patient access to scheduling services, which addresses current issues with accessibility and convenience.
 -	**"Expand the provider directory of active Medicaid providers, ensuring accurate and up-to-date information.”** This outcome focuses on expanding and maintaining the accuracy of the provider directory.
 The successful result helps assure adequate capacity to serve expected enrollments in a given service area while maintaining a sufficient number, mix, and geographic distribution of providers.

 ## Checklist